dialex/start-testing/docs/tools/test-methodologies.md

 >
 > -- Dan North, creator of BDD

-common language/terminology

-shared understanding (tech & product)
+BDD is an OID methodology.
+It starts at the outside by identifying business outcomes, and then drills down into the features that will achieve those outcomes.
+It focuses heavily on conversations between different roles, using examples to clarify requirements, and describing those requirements in a language readable by all participants.

+Each feature is captured as a “story”.
+Stories are descriptions of [requirements]() and their business benefits.
+They use a language agreed and understood by everyone -- product owner, developer and tester.
+It includes a set of acceptance criteria, a list of statements that must be true to declare the story "done".

 > Order of importance:
 > having conversations > capturing conversations > automating conversations
 >
 > -- [Liz Keogh](https://lizkeogh.com/2014/01/22/using-bdd-with-legacy-systems/)

-> BDD is an OID methodology.
-It starts at the outside by identifying business outcomes, and then drills down into the feature set that will achieve those outcomes.
-Each feature is captured as a “story”, which defines the scope of the feature along with its acceptance criteria.
->
-> Software delivery is about writing software to achieve business outcomes.
-We need a way to describe the [requirement]() such that everyone – the business folks, the analyst, the developer and the tester – have a common understanding of the scope of the work.
-This is the role of a Story.
-It has to be a description of a requirement and its business benefit, and a set of criteria by which we all agree that it is “done”.
->
 > ```gherkin
 > Title (one line describing the story)
 >